Jenny Slate: Career

 Slate appeared as Liz B. in the recurring "PubLIZity" sketches in Kroll Show, as well as many other recurring and one-off characters, performing in some capacity in almost every episode until the series ended in 2015.
-In 2016, Slate voiced Dawn Bellwether in the Disney film Zootopia and Gidget in The Secret Life of Pets.
+In 2016, Slate voiced antagonist Dawn Bellwether in the Disney film Zootopia and Gidget in The Secret Life of Pets.
 She and her father co-wrote a book titled About the House, about their time living in Slate's childhood home in Milton, Massachusetts, which was published in December 2016.

 From 2017 until 2019, Slate voiced the biracial character Missy Foreman-Greenwald on the animated Netflix series Big Mouth.
 Slate exited the role on June 24, 2020, writing on Instagram that "At the start of the show, I reasoned with myself that it was permissible for me to play Missy because her mom is Jewish and white—as am I. But Missy is also Black and Black characters on an animated show should be played by Black people."
 In 2017, Slate starred in the film Gifted as Bonnie Stevenson, the teacher of a 7-year-old mathematical genius.
 In October 2019, she released a stand-up comedy special on Netflix, titled Stage Fright.

 Slate published her book titled Little Weirds, about her struggles with and thoughts about life and relationships, in 2019.
 In 2022, she appeared in the critically acclaimed science fiction film Everything Everywhere All at Once as Big Nose.
 Her character's original name was changed to Debbie the Dog Mom for the film's digital release due to its association with Jewish stereotypes.
 For their performance the cast won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 Personal life

 Slate lived in Cobble Hill, Brooklyn, before moving with filmmaker Dean Fleischer Camp to Los Angeles in the early 2010s.
-In September 2012, Slate married Fleischer-Camp.
+In September 2012, Slate married Fleischer Camp.
 They collaborated on the Marcel the Shell with Shoes On franchise, including the books, the short films, and later, the 2021 feature film.
 The pair announced their separation in May 2016.
 Slate started dating actor Chris Evans a couple of months later.

 In September 2019, Slate announced she and art curator and author Ben Shattuck, owner of the Davolls General Store in Dartmouth, Massachusetts, were engaged.
 On February 3, 2021, Slate announced that she had given birth to a daughter in late 2020.
 After three attempts at a wedding were canceled during the COVID-19 pandemic, she and Shattuck married in their living room on New Year's Eve 2021.
-They plan to move back to Brooklyn in the fall of 2025.
-They had been living in Shattuck's childhood home in Dartmouth and his parents were living down the street from their house.
+They planned to move back to Brooklyn in the fall of 2025.
+They had been living in Shattuck's childhood home in Dartmouth, and his parents lived down the street from them.